IDAES/idaes-pse/docs/property_models/water.rst

   P^+ = \max(0, P - P_{\text{sat}})

-With the pressure over and pressure under saturated pressure expressions a complimentary constraint can be written.
+With the pressure over and pressure under saturated pressure expressions a complementarity constraint can be written.
 If the pressure under saturation is more than zero, only vapor exists.
 If the pressure over saturation is greater than zero only a liquid exists.
 If both are about zero two phases can exist.
 The saturation pressure function maxes out at the critical pressure and any